utakotoba/uttr-tint/README.md

 >
 > We are currently working on measuring the exact memory trade-off in various environments.

-Benchmark environment: Bun 1.3.4 on M3 Pro Macbook Pro with 36GB of RAM.
+benchmark environment: Bun 1.3.4 on M3 Pro MacBook Pro with 36GB of RAM.

 ```plain
 ✓ bench/color.bench.ts > cached (local variable) 12981ms